dragos-constantin-stoica/EmailClient/README.md

  This is a typical case where design patterns may be used.
 A quick analysis of the required functionalities highlight the following must to have features:
  - sending e-mails in plain text or HTML format
- - adding a disclaimer to the outbound e-mail message
+ - adding a disclaimer to the out going e-mail message
  - encrypting the e-mail message with AES or DES or both
- - outbound e-mail message queue with 3 retries per message
+ - e-mail message queue with 3 retries per message
- - outbound messages should be logged
+ - out bound messages should be logged